kyrylo/fast_method_source/README.md

 Description
 -----------

-Fast Method Source is a Ruby library for quering methods, procs and lambdas for their source code and comments.
+Fast Method Source is a Ruby library for querying methods, procs and lambdas for their source code and comments.

 ```ruby